taw10/crystfel/INSTALL.md

 Dependencies
 ------------

-Here are the mandatory dependencies - you cannot install CrystFEL without these:
+There are very few mandatory dependencies for CrystFEL.
+They are:

 * [Meson](https://mesonbuild.com/) 0.55.0 or later
-* [HDF5](https://www.hdfgroup.org/downloads/hdf5/) 1.8.0 or later (1.10.0 or later is required for many recent data formats which use the 'virtual data set' feature)
 * [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/)
 * [Bison](https://www.gnu.org/software/bison/) 2.6 or later
 * [Flex](https://www.gnu.org/software/flex/)

 [CMake](https://cmake.org/) 3.12 or later can be used in place of Meson, but Meson is strongly preferred.
-The CMake build system is considered deprecated, already lacks several useful features and will be removed at some point in the future.
+CrystFEL's CMake-based build system is considered deprecated and will be removed at some point in the future.
+It already lacks several features compared to the Meson-based system.

 The following dependencies are "optional", in the sense that you can install CrystFEL without them.
 However, a CrystFEL installation without these will lack important features such as the graphical user interface.
 The following list is roughly in order of importance:

+* [HDF5](https://www.hdfgroup.org/downloads/hdf5/) 1.8.0 or later (required for HDF5 file read/write.
+Version 1.10.0 or later is required for many recent data formats which use the 'virtual data set' feature)
 * [GTK](https://gtk.org/) version between 3.12 and 3.24 inclusive (required for GUI)
 * [Cairo](https://www.cairographics.org/) 1.2 or later (required for GUI)
 * [Pango](https://pango.gnome.org/) 1.0 or later, including [PangoCairo](https://docs.gtk.org/PangoCairo/) (required for GUI)